onzfonz/comp227/src/content/6/en/part6a.md

 </form>
 ```

-A task's importance can be changed by clicking its name.
+A `task`'s *importance* can be changed by clicking its name.
-The event handler is very simple:
+The event handler is modest:

 ```js
 toggleImportance = (id) => {